 Two of Japan's most basic staples, rice and takuan (pickled daikon), are usually eaten separately.
 But why not have them together in an onigiri?

-How to prepare: Cut takuan into small pieces.
+How to prepare the filling: Cut takuan into small pieces.

 13. Nori Tsukudani